raspberrypilearning/scratch-olympics-hurdler/worksheet.md

 	![script](images/z_script.png)

 1. Now test your script.
-Click the green glag and then repeatedly press the `x` and `z` keys and watch the speed variable increase.
+Click the green flag and then repeatedly press the `x` and `z` keys and watch the speed variable increase.

 ## Animating the hurdler.

 1. At the moment, the hurdler has 4 costumes as part of what is called a _walk cycle_ (or run cycle in this case).
 When these costumes are switched the character appears to run on the spot.
 The time delay between costume switches should depend on the `speed` variable.
 The higher the `speed` the quicker the costume change should be and therefore the smaller the delay.
-You can get this effect by _dividing_ `1` byt the `speed` variable to calculate a delay.
+You can get this effect by _dividing_ `1` by the `speed` variable to calculate a delay.

 	``` scratch
 	when green flag clicked